 Robert M. Cutler, Director of the Energy Security Program, is represented NAOC at the Academic Conference on the 30th Anniversary Of Azerbaijan’s Joining NATO’s Partnership For Peace Programme, being held in Baku on 26–27 November 2024.
 This is an advance copy of his invited remarks.

 Executive Summary: NATO’s Partnership for Peace (PfP) program can expand into critical rare-earth mining and supply chain security in Central Asia, leveraging Azerbaijan and Kazakhstan’s strategic capacities.
-By integrating mining infrastructure into NATO’s Critical Energy Infrastructure Protection (CEIP) framework, member states can secure resources vital to defense technologies while fostering sustainable development in partner nations.
+By integrating mining infrastructure into NATO’s Critical Energy Infrastructure Protection (CEIP) framework, member states can secure resources vital to defence technologies while fostering sustainable development in partner nations.
 Key initiatives include joint feasibility studies and workshops to assess the readiness of Azerbaijan and Kazakhstan for pilot projects in rare-earth production and transport.
-Governance improvements, regulatory harmonisation, and public-private partnerships are important subsidiary measures to ensure transparency, secure supply chains, and attract investment.
+Governance improvements, regulatory harmonization, and public-private partnerships are important subsidiary measures to ensure transparency, secure supply chains, and attract investment.
 NATO’s expertise can enhance Kazakhstan’s nuclear infrastructure and align its rare-earth capabilities with international standards.
 Azerbaijan, with its proven energy strategy and regional partnerships, is well-positioned to mediate collaborations.
 The urgency stems from China’s growing influence in the region, highlighted by its regulatory exports and substantial investments in Kazakhstan’s uranium industry.
 NATO must act swiftly to establish resilient frameworks that reduce strategic dependencies, mitigate geopolitical risks, and bolster regional autonomy.
 These efforts align with broader alliance objectives, addressing the geopolitical bifurcation of the global system and securing critical supply chains for the coming decades.

 Let me begin by clarifying that the NATO Association of Canada is not a part of NATO, nor has it any affiliation with NATO or with the Government of Canada, nor does it receive any funding from either.
-It is, rather, a nongovernmental organization, a lean think-and-do tank that engages in a good deal of elite networking and policy work while also assuming the civil-society task of reminding Canadians that NATO is a good thing and Canada in NATO is a good thing.
+It is, rather, a nongovernmental organization, a lean think-and-do tank that engages in a good deal of elite networking and policy work while also assuming the civil society task of reminding Canadians that NATO is a good thing and Canada in NATO is a good thing.
 These remarks are my individual views and should not be taken to represent the views of the NATO Association of Canada or any other organization with which I am affiliated.

 I propose that it should be possible to build upon the successes of NATO’s Partnership for Peace (PfP) program in energy security, to extend cooperation with Partner countries in the Caspian Sea region, into the mining sector, particularly for strategically crucial rare-earth elements.
 This expansion would directly contribute to the core security goals of NATO and its Partner countries.

 Let me explain how.
 By building upon their experience regarding partnership on energy security and energy infrastructure, NATO and Partner countries could begin by conducting joint feasibility studies on integrating mining and mineral supply chains into the PfP framework.
-This could start with a focus on Azerbaijan and Kazakhstan’s capacity for production and transport of strategic minerals crucial to defence applications.
+This could start with a focus on Azerbaijan and Kazakhstan’s capacity for the production and transport of strategic minerals crucial to defence applications.
 Technical workshops could assess readiness for pilot projects.

 For the NATO countries, this would help to secure access to vital resources that are critical to defence technologies while promoting sustainable development in partner nations.
 For the Partner countries, the leveraging of NATO’s expertise in technical best-practices would improve the management and security of their mining operations and supply chains, thus reducing vulnerabilities that adversaries could exploit.